-1. Majority of Reserved Category Students 2.
-Majority of rural students graduating first time from family.
+1. Majority of Reserved Category and girls Students 2.
+Scholarship provided to all eligible students.

 Upload details of two best practices successfully implemented by the institution as per NAAC format in your institution website, provide the link http://drharibhauadmanecollege.in/docs/BestPractices.pdf